dbmeister/codeigniter3_hmvc_ion_auth/readme.md

 CodeIgniter 3.0-dev with HMVC and Ion_Auth

 My first Github repository, I have simply combined CI3.0-dev with Wiredesignz HMVC module, and Ion_Auth.
+Also included is a template module.
+Documentation will be provided soon.

-For further reference see:
+Meanwhile, further information on HMVC and Ion_Auth is available here:

 HMVC
 https://bitbucket.org/wiredesignz/codeigniter-modular-extensions-hmvc/downloads